deltaswapio/deltaswap/aptos/nft_bridge/README.md

 NFT bridge maintains a set of known "emitters".
 These are stored in a table `registered_emitters` in `state::State`, keyed by the chains' ids (i.e. at most one emitter per chain).
-This mapping can be updated by submitting registration VAAs (which are special VAAs that are signed manually by the guardians through a governance ceremony), and handled in the `register_chain.move` module.
+This mapping can be updated by submitting registration VAAs (which are special VAAs that are signed manually by the phylaxs through a governance ceremony), and handled in the `register_chain.move` module.

 ### Contract upgrades